brevzin/cpp_proposals/2162_inherit_variant/inherit-variant.md

 This paper suggests a different direction.
 Instead of restricting to _just_ `std::variant` (and certainly not wanting to go all out and design a "variant-like" interface), this paper proposes to allow an additional category of useful types to be `std::visit()`-ed: those that publicly and unambiguously inherit from a specialization of `std::variant`.

 Notably, the MSVC implementation already supports this design.
+It has been shipping exactly this behavior since the first Visual Studio 2019 release in April 2019.

 # Inheriting from `variant`